St. Anne's Church, Augsburg: The building

 The church is situated on Martin Luther Square, known before 1933 as the Annahof.

 The main body of the church consists of three aisles, and is attached to the Goldsmith's Chapel and the old cloister and adjacent rooms of the Carmelite priory to its north and south, respectively.

 The Goldsmiths' Chapel (Goldschmiedekapelle) was donated in 1420 by Afra Hirn in memory of her husband, Conrad, who is buried at Augsburg Cathedral.
 It contains a collection of representative gothic frescos depicting a passion cycle and the Last Judgement, among other religious themes.
 Its frescos were renovated in the 19th century.

 The nave seen from under the choir gallery.
 The Fugger Chapel, at the west end of the church, is separated from the church by a marble balustrade decorated with putti.

 Together with his brother Ulrich Fugger the Elder and on behalf of his deceased brother Georg Fugger, Jakob Fugger founded the Fugger chapel in the choir of the church in front of the high altar.
 It became the burial place of the three brothers and their two nephews Raymund Fugger and Hieronymus Fugger (1499–1538).
 The Fugger chapel is the earliest example of Renaissance architecture in Germany.
 Among the features are a marble pavement, an organ with painted shutters, stained glass, choir stalls, a sculptural group of the Lamentation of Christ, and memorial relief tablets in the style of Dürer.
 The spire was added in 1607 by Elias Holl.
 The church ceiling is decorated with Baroque and Rococo stuccowork, with frescoes by Johann Georg Bergmüller.

-In 1518 the chapel was consecrated to the Jesus Christ, the Holy Virgin Mary and the Evangelist Matthew.
+In 1518 the chapel was consecrated to Jesus Christ, the Holy Virgin Mary and the Evangelist Matthew.
 It has remained a consecrated Catholic place of worship to this day.
 When St. Anne's Church became Protestant in 1548, the Fugger Chapel remained Catholic because the Fugger Foundation continued to look after it and contributed to the upkeep of the church.
 Hence, part of the church is denominationally different from the rest, and that the burial place of the Fugger family, who are considered strictly Catholic, is now in a Protestant church.
 Adding to the oddity is that Jacob Fugger's loans to Cardinal Albert of Brandenburg and the indulgence to repay them were what triggered Martin Luther's Reformation.